dannsam/xenko-docs/manual/scripts/public-properties-and-fields.md

 >	}
 >}
 >```
->If you want to include code like this, hide it so it Game Studio doesn't display it (see below).
+>If you want to include code like this, hide it so Game Studio doesn't display it (see below).

 ## Hide properties or fields in the property grid